felvin-search/gpt-repository-loader/README.md

 # List all files with their token counts
 gpt-repository-loader . -l

+# Use content filtering with a local LLM model
+gpt-repository-loader . -c --filter-content --model-path /path/to/llama-model.bin

+# Use content filtering with default model path (set via environment variable)
+export LLAMA_MODEL_PATH=/path/to/llama-model.bin
+gpt-repository-loader . -c --filter-content
 ```

+### Content Filtering
+The `--filter-content` option uses a lightweight local LLM to analyze file contents and filter out irrelevant files such as:
+- Build artifacts
+- Generated code
+- Cache files
+- Temporary data
+- Binary files

+This helps reduce token usage and improve context relevance when working with large repositories.
+The filtering process requires a local LLM model (compatible with llama.cpp).
+You can specify the model path using the `--model-path` option or set it via the `LLAMA_MODEL_PATH` environment variable.

 ## What to use it for?
 - Build a README for codebases
 - Work with Legacy code
 - Debug issues
+- Analyze large repositories efficiently with content filtering

 Gemini's 1M context window is REALLLY big, and it under utilized.